flutter/website/src/docs/perf/rendering/shader.md

 [`transitions_perf_test.dart`]: {{site.github}}/flutter/flutter/blob/master/dev/integration_tests/flutter_gallery/test_driver/transitions_perf_test.dart
 [limitations and considerations]: /docs/perf/rendering/shader#limitations-and-considerations

-## Limitations and considerations
+## Frequently asked questions

 1. **Why not just compile or warm up _all_ possible shaders?**<br><br>
-   If there are only a limited number of possible shaders, then Flutter could do a warm-up and compile all of them before-hand to avoid such jank.
+   If there were only a limited number of possible shaders, then Flutter could compile all of them when an application is built.
-   However, for the best overall performance, the Skia GPU backend used by Flutter can dynamically generate shaders based on a lot of parameters at runtime (for example, draws, device models, and driver versions).
+   However, for the best overall performance, the Skia GPU backend used by Flutter dynamically generates shaders based on many parameters at runtime
+   (for example draws, device models, and driver versions).
-   Due to all possible combinations of those parameters, the number of possible shaders is exponential.
+   Due to all possible combinations of those parameters, the number of possible shaders multiplies quickly.
    In short, Flutter uses programs (app, Flutter, and Skia code) to generate some other programs (shaders).
-The number of possible shader programs that Flutter can generate is simply too large.
+The number of possible shader programs that Flutter can generate is too large to precompute and bundle with an application.

 2. **Can SkSLs captured from one device help shader compilation jank on another device?**<br><br>